[4/9] Novena of Grace: "I beg for the grace to be con grande animo (with a magnanimous heart)"

 You now have the offering you are to make.
 No need to examine the herd, no need to outfit ships and travel to the most remote provinces in search of incense.
 Search within your heart for what is pleasing to God.
 Your heart must be crushed.
 Are you afraid that it might perish so?
 You have the reply: Create a clean heart in me, O God.
 For a clean heart to be created, the unclean one must be crushed...
 In some measure then you will be in harmony with God’s will, because you find displeasing in yourself what is abhorrent to your Creator.

-Grace to beg for: "I beg for the grace to be con grande animo (with magnanimous heart)"
+Grace to beg for: "I beg for the grace to be con grande animo (with a magnanimous heart)"

-'TODAY, IF YOU HEAR HIS VOICE HARDEN NOT YOUR HEARTS'—EVER IN SCRIPTURE, IT IS THE HEART THAT PRAYS.
+Suggested Scripture passages to ponder: 2 Corinthians 4:7-15—"persecuted, but not abandoned; struck down, but not destroyed"; Matthew 20:20-28—"You will drink my chalice" (Gospel reading on the feast of St James, Apostle)'TODAY, IF YOU HEAR HIS VOICE HARDEN NOT YOUR HEARTS'—EVER IN SCRIPTURE, IT IS THE HEART THAT PRAYS.
 In today's featured reading, what word or phrase from God speaks to me?—PONDER—LISTEN—THANK—SURRENDER.
 I contemplate God's word and then end with the OUR FATHER...

 Repeat this prayer for nine successive days.